-If a standard 5/8″ or 13/16″ spark plug socket isn’t enough to remove old iridium spark plugs or other kinds of spark plugs, use this special wobble socket.
-Its built-in wobble takes up less room so it can fit it into tight spaces.
+If a standard 5/8″ or 13/16″ spark plug socket isn’t enough to remove old iridium spark plugs or other kinds of spark plugs, use this special swivel spark plug socket.
+Its built-in swivel takes up less room so it can fit it into tight spaces.
 In fact, it takes less room than an ordinary spark plug socket with an add-on wobble extension.

 Flexible handle ratchet

 You need plenty of angles when you’re trying to remove spark plugs from tight spaces.
-Combine this flex-head ratchet with a wobble spark plug socket or a swivel socket with locking extension to remove spark plugs in less time with less sweat.
+Combine this flex-head ratchet with the swivel socket and you'll be working like a pro, working faster and smarter.

 Spark plug boot puller pliers

-Spark plug boots tend to “weld” themselves to the plug.
+Spark plug boots tend to get stuck on the plug over time.
 Pulling directly on the wire can damage the connection, separating it from the boot.
-Use spark plug boot puller pliers to grab the boot and break it loose.
+Avoid unwanted damage by using spark plug boot puller pliers to grab the boot and gently work it loose.

 Spark plug gap gauge

 Before installing new spark plugs, always gap them according to manufacturer’s specifications.
+These days, spark plugs do come gapped, but it's a good habit to confirm with a gauge.
 To use this gauge, find the gap specification and insert the gauge between the plug's center and side electrodes.
 Then slide the gauge towards the factory specification marked on the gauge.
 That will bend the side electrode outward, forming the proper gap.